tosinezekiel/custom-subscriber-management/README.md

-# MailerLite Subscriber Management System
+# Custom Subscriber Management System

 This project is a subscriber management system built with Laravel v12 and Vue.js v3.
 It allows you to manage subscribers and custom fields through a RESTful API.